Transportation Energy Goal #1: Reduce Petroleum Consumption

 - Hyper-Efficient Devices: Assessing the Fuel Displacement Potential in Vermont of Plug-In Vehicles and Heat Pump Technology

-- The Impact of Electric Vehicle Charging on the Electric Grid in The EV Project
+- A First Look at the Impact of Electric Vehicle Charging on the Electric Grid in The EV Project

 - Plug-In Electric Vehicles: Challenges and Opportunities